 - a.
 Of the darkest colour possible, that of soot, coal, the sky on a moonless night in open country, or a small hole in a hollow object; designating this colour; (also) so near this as to have no recognizable colour, very dark.
 From a scientific perspective, the quality of being black is due to the absence or absorption of all the wavelengths of light occurring in the visible spectrum.
 In general use, however, it is normally classed as a colour.
 The colour tends to be associated with evil and melancholy, and in Western society is the traditional colour of mourning.

 - Characterized in some way by this quality or colour.

 - Also with capital initial. a.
 Designating a member of any dark-skinned group of peoples, esp. a person of sub-Saharan African origin or descent.

-This panel will take up these “definitions” of “black” from the Oxford English Dictionary in order to discuss: black abstraction, black humor, black memoir, black surface, black feeling, and black reading.
+This panel will take up these “definitions” of “black” from the Oxford English Dictionary in order to discuss: black abstraction, black humor, black city, black surface, black feeling, and black reading.

 - Jen Fleissner with Amanda Anderson, Chris Freeburg, Andrew H. Miller, Paul Stasi, and Katherine Snyder: interiority

 - Anna Kornbluh and Oded Nir with Kasia Bartoszynska, Bruce Robbins, and Phil Wegner: totality